-It may not be warm enough off-season to strip off, but you can still visit some of Mallorcas beaches where you can take in the sea air, invigorate your senses, unwind and walk off any excesses of the Christmas period.
+It may not always be warm enough to strip off in low season, but you can still visit some of Mallorca’s beaches where you can take in the sea air and invigorate your senses.

-With this in mind, the three beaches I have chosen, one on sand, the others promenade walks, allow for a good brisk ramble.
+With this in mind, we have chosen three beaches, one on sand, the others promenade walks still allowing for a good brisk ramble.

-Each offers the opportunity of refreshments and doesn´t involve taking your clothes off!
+Each offers the opportunity of refreshments at the end or along the way and doesn´t involve taking your clothes off!

 Platja d’es Trenc

 A car is essential for this walk.
 About a 40 minute drive east from Palma, this is probably the most famous beach on Mallorca.
-No concrete in sight, it is the last long unspoilt beach offering endless skies and a white, caster sugar soft sand.
+With very little development in this part of the island, this beach is completely unspoiled offering endless skies and a white, caster sugar soft sand.

 If you are staying in Palma, you don´t need a car for these next two.

-You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the old electric train to Soller and then the tram down to the Port (please note: the train is out of action usually end of December and all of January every year for repairs and maintenance).
+You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the century old electric train to Sóller and then the tram down to the Port (please note: the train is out of service for maintenance in January each year).

 On arrival at the Port, you can choose to turn left, and head up to the lighthouse and take in the spectacular views as your reward as you climb, or choose to stay on the flat and complete the full semi circle until you reach the marina.